Testing Builds on Real Devices

 - Some testing frameworks require additional setup to enable App Center Test support, including Appium, Espresso & XCUITest

 - Use a Post-Build script to handle any tasks your test suite requires that isn't handled by your app build directly.
-This might include compiling your test dlls & will include a command to upload your test suite to the Test service.
+These tasks might include compiling your test dlls & a command to upload your test suite to the Test service.

 - The Build service doesn't extend its timeout limit (1 hour) for full UITests, so unless test runs are short, using the